kevindmoore/easysqllibrary/README.md

 ```
 Gradle
-compile "com.mastertechsoftware.easysqllibrary:easysqllibrary:1.0.3"
+compile "com.mastertechsoftware.easysqllibrary:easysqllibrary:1.0.5"
 ```
 ### Data Models
 Data models are just POJOs (Plain Old Java Objects).
 They can subclass any object but must implement ReflectTableInterface.
 If you would like to subclass a default interface, use the DefaultReflectTable class.
+This class just provides the _id field.
 EasySQLLibrary will use reflection to pull out the field names for the database.
 Each POJO will be a table and each field will be a field in the table.
 You will make 1 create call for each database, passing in all the models you want for that database.
 This is usually done in the application.

 Table Example: